kasper573/racp/readme.md

 # rAthena Control Panel

-Work in progress.
 Not ready for public use.
 Use at your own risk.

 ## Getting started